-On October 12, 2018, the Company filed an application with the OEB for approval of the acquisition of business and distribution assets of Peterborough Distribution Inc. (Peterborough Distribution).
+On October 12, 2018, the Company filed an application with the OEB for approval of the acquisition of the business and distribution assets of Peterborough Distribution Inc. (Peterborough Distribution).
 On October 25, 2018, an advance ruling certification application was filed with the Competition Bureau.
-On November 14, 2018, the Competition Bureau issued a no action letter, meaning that transaction can proceed from the Competition Bureau's perspective.
+On November 14, 2018, the Competition Bureau issued a no action letter, meaning that the transaction can proceed from the Competition Bureau's perspective.
 At the request of Hydro One, on March 21, 2019, the OEB allowed Hydro One to file amended or supplemental evidence in response to the OEB decision on Hydro One's 2018-2022 Distribution Application.
 Hydro One filed the supplemental evidence on April 26, 2019.
-A transcribed technical conference is scheduled for October 3-4, 2019.
-The OEB decision is pending.
+A transcribed technical conference was held on October 3-4, 2019.
+On October 28, 2019, the OEB requested submission from the parties on the need for an oral hearing.
+Written submissions were due by November 4, 2019.
+The OEB intends to schedule an oral hearing for December 2-4, 2019.